NASCAR: Founding

-At the end of the 1947 season, Bill France announced that there would be a series of meetings held at the Streamline Hotel in Florida, beginning on December 14, 1947.
+At the end of the 1947 season, Bill France announced that there would be a series of meetings held at the Streamline Hotel in Daytona Beach beginning on December 14, 1947.
 At 1:00 pm, France called to order the 35 men who represented the NCSCC on the top floor of the hotel.
 The meeting was the first of four seminars in which France would outline his vision of an organized group of race car drivers.
-The name originally chosen for the series was National Stock Car Racing Association; when it was pointed out that that name was already in use by a rival sanctioning body, "National Association for Stock Car Auto Racing", proposed by mechanic Red Vogt, was selected as the organization's name.
+The name originally chosen for the series was "National Stock Car Racing Association"; when it was pointed out that that name was already in use by a rival sanctioning body, "National Association for Stock Car Auto Racing", proposed by mechanic Red Vogt, was selected as the organization's name.

-NASCAR was founded by William France, Sr. on February 21, 1948 with the help of several other drivers of the time.
-The original plans for NASCAR included three distinct divisions: Modified, Roadster, and Strictly Stock.
+NASCAR was founded by Bill France on February 21, 1948, with the help of several other drivers.
+The original plans for NASCAR included three distinct divisions: modified, roadster, and strictly stock.
 The roadster division was quickly abandoned, while the modified division now operates as the NASCAR Whelen Modified Tour.
-The Strictly Stock division was put on hold as American automobile manufacturers were unable to produce family sedans quickly enough to keep up with post-World War II demand.
-The 1948 schedule featured 52 Modified dirt track races.
-The sanctioning body hosted its first event at Daytona Beach on February 15, 1948.
-Red Byron beat Marshall Teague in the Modified division race.
+The strictly stock division was put on hold as American automobile manufacturers were unable to produce family sedans quickly enough to meet post-war demand.
+The 1948 schedule featured 52 modified dirt track races.
+NASCAR hosted its first event at Daytona Beach on February 15, 1948.
+Red Byron beat Marshall Teague in the modified division race.
 Byron won the 1948 national championship.
-Things had changed dramatically by 1949, and the Strictly Stock division was able to debut with a 20 mi exhibition in February near Miami.
+The strictly stock division debuted with a 20 mi exhibition in February 1949 near Miami.

-The first NASCAR "Strictly Stock" race ever was held at Charlotte Speedway, although this is not the same track as the Charlotte Motor Speedway that is a fixture on current NASCAR schedule.
-The race was held on June 19, 1949 and won by driver Jim Roper when Glenn Dunaway was disqualified after the discovery of his altered rear springs.
-Initially, the cars were known as the "Strictly Stock Division" and raced with virtually no modifications on the factory models.
-This division was renamed the "Grand National" division beginning in the 1950 season.
-Over a period of more than a decade, modifications for both safety and performance were allowed, and by the mid-1960s, the vehicles were purpose-built race cars with a stock-appearing body.
+The first NASCAR Strictly Stock Series race was held at Charlotte Speedway (distinct from the modern Charlotte Motor Speedway) on June 19, 1949.
+Jim Roper was the race winner due to Glenn Dunaway disqualification following the discovery of his altered rear springs.
+Initially, the cars raced with virtually no modifications on the factory models.
+The Strictly Stock Series was renamed the Grand National Series in 1950.
+Modifications for both safety and performance were allowed in time, and by the mid-1960s, the vehicles were purpose-built race cars with a stock-appearing body.